alexmadeira23/alexmadeira23/README.md

 💻 Here's what I'm currently doing:

-- 🤖 First year of my Master's degree in Computer Science
+- 🤖 Final year of my Master's degree in Computer Science
 - 🏗️ Working as a full-stack software developer
 - 🚀 Personal Projects taking off